 Rainbow Ridgers are considered outlaws by the Frontierland folk, and they even have a hideout near the entrance to Big Thunder Mountain Railroad.

 Meanwhile, inside the Golden Horseshow, Miss Lilly and others are entertaining everyone, and there’s food to eat.

-If you capture a wanted person, you take them to the jail.
-But it’s not that easy, you face off against them in a “rock, paper, scissors” duel.
-If you win, you get the reward and they go to jail for two minutes – but don’t worry, there’s a game of checkers inside the jail to entertain the inmates.
-If you’re the wanted person, and win the duel, you get the reward and escape.
-Of course the bounty on you goes up by 25 bits, so you best skedaddle and hide before someone else comes after you.
-Oh, those in jail get a few bits too, just for being a good prisoner.
+If you capture a wanted person, you take them to jail.
+But it’s not that easy; you face off against them in a “rock, paper, scissors” duel.
+If you win, you get the reward, and they go to jail for two minutes – but don’t worry, there’s a game of checkers inside the jail to entertain the inmates.
+If you’re the wanted person and win the duel, you get the reward and escape.
+Of course, the bounty on you goes up by 25 bits, so you best skedaddle and hide before someone else comes after you.
+Oh, those in jail get a few bits, too, just for being a good prisoner.

-Later in the afternoon, each side has picked someone to run for Mayor of the town, lots of political skullduggery takes place with citizens walking around with homemade political banners and more.
+Later in the afternoon, each side has picked someone to run for Mayor of the town; many political skullduggeries occur with citizens walking around with homemade political banners and more.

 Of course, it’s all in good fun.

 A former Imagineer’s take on all this: